lewie9021/webpack-configurator/README.md

 });
 ```

-#### plugins
+#### ~~plugins~~

 You may wish to define several plugins at once.
-This utility provides a way to define several plugins at once, returning an array of plugin object wrappers.
+This utility accepts an array of plugin configurations and returns an array of plugin object wrappers.
 Below is an example of its usage:

 ```javascript
 var Webpack = require("webpack");